Start Date

 As a Film and Television student you will have access to:

-• industry-standard facilities including an online TV studio, radio studio and sound studio
+• industry-standard facilities including a TV studio, online radio studio and sound studio.

 • one of South Australia’s largest green screens with motion capture technology and 8K studio cameras.